JoanaIsabel/HighscoreDemo/README.md

 ## Get global Highscore List

 This endpoint will fetch the highest scores made by all players and return them in an array ordered in descending order starting by the highest score.
+You can provide a limit for only delivering the top x scores.

 | Url      | /score               |